orbcoding/orb/README.md

 # orb-cli (in beta)
 `orb` is a bash cli companion for developers.
 It functions as a wrapper for your bash commands and provides a simple interface for collecting more advanced arguments such as flags and wildcards.
-It also helps with setting default values, different types of validations, and the auto generation of help docs.
+It also helps with setting default values, different types of validations, and auto generation of help docs.

 ---